 This Clinical Research Training Programme (CRTP) aims to develop Physician Scientists as a way forward for improving clinical and public health research ecosystems in India.

-The programme would fund 3-year mentored research training fellowships for medical graduates (MBBS) and post-graduates (MD/MS/equivalent) to:
+The programme would fund 3 to 4 year mentored research training fellowships for medical graduates (MBBS) and post-graduates (MD/MS/equivalent) to:

 The selected trainees would be part of the India Alliance Fellows network and would be eligible for other training programmes open to them.